 EMAIL | date

-At Carleton College, I studied math and physics and learned how scientists think.
-And I longed for my California home.
+At Carleton College, Jim studied math and physics and learned how scientists think.
+And longed for California sunshine.
 At U.C.
-Berkeley, I lived two blocks from the Oakland Black Panther headquarters and learned about blacks' problems with cops.
-And I got a Ph.D. in mathematics.
+Berkeley, Jim got a Ph.D. in mathematics.

-At Berkeley and later at BGSU and the MITRE Corporation, I wrote research papers.
+At Berkeley and later at BGSU and the MITRE Corporation, Jim wrote research papers.
 Back then, the rules for writing reference lists were informal and reasonably simple.

-After retiring, I became curious why my doctors thought medical marijuana could help with my prostate cancer.
-I learned that CBD, THC, and a dozen other cannabis compounds are relevant to serious illness.
-I went after the details.
+After retiring, Jim became curious why his doctors thought medical marijuana could help with his prostate cancer.
+He learned that CBD, THC, and a dozen other cannabis compounds are relevant to serious illness.
+Jim went after the details.

-In writing my citations and references, I tried out an approach that involved writing raw citations and references, which I then transformed to numeric citations and references by hand.
-I thought, why not automate the transformation?
+In writing his citations and references, he tried out an approach that involved writing "raw" citations and references, which he then transformed to numeric citations and references by hand.
+He thought, why not automate the transformation?

-And while I'm at it, why not use a reference style suited to my medical marijuana audience?
+And why not use a reference style suited to his medical marijuana audience?
 But which style—NLM, APA, MLA, Chicago, other?
-As far as I can tell, none of these styles are supported by needs-based research.
+None of these styles are supported by needs-based research.
 We who venerate science are using reference styles that are not backed by science.
-Moreover, all of these styles reflect ingrained traditions that predate the Internet.
+All of these styles reflect ingrained traditions that predate the Internet.
 The web is becoming our medium of choice, yet we still use styles created for an ink-and-paper world.
-What styles would result from doing needs-based research?
+What styles would result from doing the necessary research?

-Today, I have done the research, shown that author needs differ from reader needs, designed separate styles for authors and readers, and written the transformation from the author style to the reader style.
+Today, Jim has done the research, shown that author needs differ from reader needs, designed separate styles for authors and readers, and written the transformation from the author style to the reader style.